Durvalll/docker-openvpn/README.md

 # Docker-OpenVPN
-Dockerized OpenVPN using an Ubuntu base image.
+Dockerized OpenVPN *Server* using an Ubuntu base image.

 # How to run
 Assuming you have Docker installed already, you can get an openvpn server up and running in the following quick steps:

-1. Build the container
+1. Build the container on the server instance:
   ```
   bash build.sh
   ```

-2. Run the container
+2. Run the container on the server instance:
   ```
   bash run.sh
   ```